 ii] The preservation of the "deposit of faith."
 For Paul, this received deposit must be guarded and passed on to those who will faithfully teach it: "guard the treasure"; "guard what was entrusted to me"; "guard the good deposit" - Timothy is to guard what was entrusted to him, ITim.6:20, 2Tim.1:14.
-In Paul's early epistles "faith" refers to the faithfulness of Christ and to a believers faith in the faithfulness of Christ.
+In Paul's early epistles "faith" refers to a believer's faith in the faith / faithfulness of Christ.
 Here "faith" is more often "the faith", the body of tradition received and preserved by the Christian church.
 Some see this as another reason why these letters are not from the hand of Paul, but again, time and circumstance easily changes the use of words.

 iii] The heresy of nomism: It is often argued that Paul addresses a form of Jewish gnosticism in the Pastoral epistles.
 It does seem though that the same old problem that constantly hounded Paul is still present in the church, namely, nomism, of "whether a program of Law observance such as that forwarded by the would-be teachers (1:7) is efficacious and appropriate", Johnson.

 It seems likely that the false teachers are law-bound believers, most being converted Jews, who regard the Law / Torah as a necessary accompaniment to the Christian life.
 A nomist believes that the law (the law of Moses + NT ethics in general) serves to control sin and progress sanctification = sanctification by obedience = nomism.
-This seems to explain the scant hints we have in the letter as to the nature of the heresy Paul addresses in this letter:
+This seems to explain the nature of the heresy Paul addresses in this letter:

 So primarily, the heresy Paul addresses in nomism.
 It is Jewish in nature, 1Tim.1:7, Tit.1:10, 14, 3:9, makes improper use of the Law, 1Tim.1:8, and is concerned with "myths and genealogies" (a "speculative treatment of the Old Testament", Barrett).
 The spec-removal tendencies of a nomist is always evident in their capacity to tithe mint and cumin, but neglect justice and compassion, 1Tim.6:3-10, 2Tim.3:1-7, Tit.3:9f;